cloudfoundry-attic/oss-docs/bosh/documentation/documentation.md

 		git submodule update --init
 		bosh create release --with-tarball

-If this is the first time you run `bosh create release` in the release repo, it will ask you to name the release, e.g. "bosh", and then the output will be dev_releases/bosh-n.tgz
+If this is the first time you run `bosh create release` in the release repo, it will ask you to name the release, e.g. "`bosh`", and then the output will be `dev_releases/bosh-n.tgz`.

-### Create manifest
+### Micro BOSH manifest

-Now you need to create the micro BOSH manifest file, call it `aws_micro.yml`
+Now you need the micro BOSH manifest file, which is available in the `bosh-release` repo in `micro/aws.yml`.
+It describes the components of micro BOSH and how they should be configured.

 		---
 		deployment: micro